-I have been practicing yoga for 25 years, originally looking for exercise after a stressful day at work.
+I have been practicing yoga for over 25 years, originally looking for exercise after a stressful day at work.
 However, I found sanctuary on the yoga mat and tools to help manage in everyday life.
 This is what inspired me to teach.

 I am a qualified yoga teacher and hold a full British Wheel of Yoga Teaching diploma (500hrs), which I began in 2007.
-I now teach yoga and meditation to people of all ages, abilities and experience; I do this indoors, online outdoors using a range of adaptions in order to be as inclusive as possible.
+I now teach yoga and meditation to people of all ages, abilities and experience; I do this indoors, online and outdoors using a range of adaptions in order to be as inclusive as possible.

 I have always been inspired by nature and I took my classes outdoors in Bedgebury Pinetum and Forest in 2018, which I absolutely love.
 I teach all year round, in all weathers by adapting classes to suit the environment.
 This is perfect for boosting the benefits of yoga and meditation in nature to support physical and mental health.

 I began mindfulness training in 2013 and now continue training and professional development with The Centre for Mindfulness Research and Practice at Bangor University.